Personalize selling with product rec quizzes 👉

 State what decisions are going to be made or impacted based on the research.
 As a general rule, if you’re not prepared to make changes, don’t run the research.

 State the high-level objectives for this research.
-Try to keep it specific, actionable, and max.
-2–3 points.
+Try to keep it specific, actionable, and two to three points max.

-Provide a list of questions that you plan to answer during this research (these questions are not the interview questions).
+Provide a list of market research questions you plan to answer during this research (these questions are not the interview questions).

-List the primary characteristics of the people you will recruit for the research, e.g:
+List the primary characteristics of the people you'll recruit for the research, like:

 • Geography